New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models

-The next important discriminator for the inflationary potentials is the tensor to scalar ratio $r \simeq 16\,\epsilon(\phi_0)$ which is constrained by the latest Planck's data to be $r \lesssim 0.01$ \cite{Ade:2015lrj}.
-As depicted in the upper panel of Fig.~(\ref{rnsrunsns}), the range of the tensor to scalar ratio for both models turns out to be $10^{-12} \lesssim r \lesssim 10^{-8}$ for $n_s$ within current Planck's data bound.
+The next important discriminator for the inflationary potentials is the tensor to scalar ratio, $r \simeq 16\,\epsilon(\phi_0)$, which is constrained by the recent Planck data to be, $r \lesssim 0.01$ \cite{Ade:2015lrj}.
+As depicted in the upper panel of Fig.~(\ref{rnsrunsns}), the range of the tensor to scalar ratio for both models turns out to be, $10^{-12} \lesssim r \lesssim 10^{-8}$, for $n_s$ lying within the current Planck data bounds.
 Again this is a generic feature of hilltop like small field models \cite{Boubekeur:2005zm}.
-The detection of primordial gravity waves in future experiments \cite{{Andre:2013afa,Matsumura:2013aja}} with $r \gtrsim 10^{-4}$ can rule out these models.
+The detection of primordial gravity waves in future experiments \cite{{Andre:2013afa,Matsumura:2013aja,Kogut:2011xw,Finelli:2016cyd}} with $r \gtrsim 10^{-4}$ can rule out these models.
 Finally, we consider the running of spectral index $dn_s/d\ln k$, which appears at the next to leading order slow-roll approximation (with $\epsilon \ll |\eta|$) as, \be \frac{dn_s}{d\ln k} \simeq 16 \epsilon(\phi_0) \eta(\phi_0) - 2\,\xi^2(\phi_0) \simeq -\frac{r (1 - n_s)}{2} - \sqrt{\frac{r}{2}} \, m (m-1)(m-2)\phi_0^{m-3} < 0, \ee where, $\xi^2(\phi) = m_P^4 \left( \frac{\partial_{\phi} V \partial^3_{\phi} V}{V^2}\right)$.
-As shown in the lower panel of Fig.~(\ref{rnsrunsns}), we numerically estimate the range $7 \times 10^{-10} \lesssim |dn_s/d\ln k| \lesssim 10^{-3}$ according to Planck's data bounds.
-The small values of the tensor to scalar ratio and the running of the scalar spectral index both are consistent with the underlying assumptions of the Planck's data bounds on $n_s$ which is based on the base $\Lambda$CDM model \cite{Ade:2015lrj}.
-This justifies our comparison of the model predictions with the right experimental data.
+As shown in the lower panel of Fig.~(\ref{rnsrunsns}), we obtain the range, $7 \times 10^{-10} \lesssim |dn_s/d\ln k| \lesssim 10^{-3}$, in accordance with Planck data bounds on $n_s$.
+The relatively small values of the tensor to scalar ratio and the running of the scalar spectral index are consistent with the underlying assumptions of Planck data bounds on $n_s$ derived from the base $\Lambda$CDM model \cite{Ade:2015lrj}.
+This also justifies our comparison of the model predictions with the right choice of experimental data.